Last updated May 8, 2022

-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students with an Anthropology focus.
-PhDs in Anthropology can lead to a variety of exciting careers, including academia, museum work, resource management, and forensics, among others.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD programs in Anthropology.
+PhD in Anthropology can lead to a variety of exciting careers, including academia, museum work, resource management, and forensics, among others.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

 Boston University (Boston, MA): Each year, The Boston University Graduate School of Arts and Sciences offers incoming PhD students Dean’s Fellowships, which include full tuition, a living stipend, and health insurance for five years.